Please read to the end. We have many updates for our members this month!

 You don’t have to buy one of the items we’ve linked to; ANY purchase you make after clicking though from our site earns WAPF a small commission.
 Over the years these small amounts have added up and really helped.
-So bookmark our store and click through from there whenever you want to buy from Amazon, and you’ll help fund our work just by shopping!
+So click through from our reviews whenever you want to buy from Amazon, and you’ll help fund our work just by shopping!

 FARMAGEDDON – A Note from the Director/:Producer, Kristin Canty

 Farmageddon…The Unseen War on American Family Farms is now available in US and Canada.
 It is currently streaming on ITUNES, Amazon for Kindle, and VUDU, and available on hard copy DVD at Amazon and from the Farm to Consumer Legal Defense Fund and various farm stores.

 If you have seen the movie and would like to write a positive review on Amazon and ITunes, this would be very helpful to give the movie, and thus the topic, more visibility.
 Please spread the word about the film.
 Follow Farmageddon The Movie on Facebook and share with your friends and participate in the conversation.
 To support this cause, encourage FTCLDF donations and memberships, and schedule a meeting with your local and federal representatives to discuss these issues and let them know that this is important to you and your family.

 Public screenings of the movie are still available through the website, http://farmageddonmovie.com/